Energica Motor Company: Racing

+An electric motorcycle class (MotoE) was added as a support to Grand Prix motorcycle racing from 2019.
+It is a single make class, unlike the other class races which are between different manufacturers.
+A performance oriented model Ego Corsa is used for MotoE.

 In a 2020 TechCrunch interview, CEO Livia Cevolini highlighted the company's involvement in racing as something that gives Energica a leg up in product development over other EV manufacturers, such as Zero Motorcycles.
 Because of racing, "We're in a different category," she said.
 "They have less power, less range, and less fast charge capability."

-In 2023, Energica will make history in MotoAmerica this coming race season when they become the first electric motorcycle brand to compete full time in a motorcycle road racing series against internal-combustion-engine motorcycles.
+In 2023, Energica competed in the MotoAmerica season, where they became the first electric motorcycle brand to compete full time in a motorcycle road racing series against internal-combustion-engine motorcycles.